Sign up for the latest news & insights

 Best practice

-Secondly, time is a particularly significant issue.
+A second significant issue is time.
 Employees must be given reasonable time to consider what they are being told and formulate a response.
 This applies during every step of the redundancy exercise.

 Finally, you should not just pay lip service to any responses during consultation.
 Consider what has been said, and if it doesn’t work, explain why before moving to the next stage.